Member Boards

 • Wet grassland habitats that support internationally important species

-In a ‘do nothing’ scenario, widespread flooding would result in land being written off for agricultural use, with significant long-term environmental and economic impacts.
+In a ‘do nothing’ scenario, there would be a serious impact on the function of surface water draingage within Hailsham town, including Hailsham South Sewage Treatment Works and widespread flooding would result in land being written off for agricultural use, with significant long-term environmental and economic impacts.